IBM/operator-sample-go/documentation/Prerequisites.md

 **3. Image Registry**

-Replace REGISTRY and ORG with your registry account.
+Replace REGISTRY and ORG with your registry account and change the versions.

 ```
 $ export REGISTRY='docker.io'